MlazicM/MlazicM/README.md

-16 years old, diving into Python, ML, and AI — no excuses, just projects and progress.
+16 years old, diving into Python, ML, and AI